Human rights in Turkey: Minority languages

 Despite the improvement of minorities language rights in Turkey, the only language of instruction in the education system is Turkish language.
-Minority languages are illegal to use as a main languages in the education.
+Minority languages are illegal to use as a main languages in education.
 Minorities are allowed to study their languages only as a minor subject in private and public educational institutions.

-Until reforms that started in 2002, there were legal restrictions on publishing in minority languages except for Greek, Armenian and Hebrew which are the languages of minorities officially recognized by the Lausanne Treaty.
+Until reforms that started in 2002, there were legal restrictions on publishing in minority languages, except for Greek, Armenian and Hebrew, which are the languages of minorities officially recognized by the Lausanne Treaty.
 Since September 2002, those minorities, too, have the right to operate private courses that teach any language spoken in Turkey.
 Some of the Kurdish courses were closed down by their owners in 2005 due to their limitations and a lack of interest.
 However, as of 2010, there were active Kurdish language minor subject courses with increasing number of students.
-In 2010, state-owned Mardin Artuklu University started a master-level Kurdish language and literature ("Kurdology")program.
+In 2010, state-owned Mardin Artuklu University started a master-level Kurdish language and literature ("Kurdology") program.
 Dicle University, another Turkish state university in Diyarbakır, started to give Kurdish courses in June 2011.
 In September 2011, the first undergraduate level Kurdish Language and Literature Department in Turkey was opened in the Mardin Artuklu University.
 According to the deputy rector of the university, this was not only the first university department on this subject in Turkey, but also the first one of the whole world.

 NGOs have called on Turkey to adopt the definitions of the European Charter for Regional or Minority Languages.
 If Turkey were to become a signatory to this treaty, it would have to accept and subsidise the education of minorities in their own first languages, and that for at least all the period of mandatory education.
 To this day 21 member states of the Council of Europe out of 49 have proceeded with ratification.

 The state-owned TRT has been broadcasting short programmes in a number of minority languages, including Bosnian, Arabic, Kabardian and Kurdish, since July 2003.
-The legal basis were the Regulation on the Language of Radio and Television Broadcasts of December 2002 In the beginning TV programs were restricted to 45 minutes per day; radio programs had a limit of 60 minutes per day.
+The legal basis was the Regulation on the Language of Radio and Television Broadcasts of December 2002.
+In the beginning TV programs were restricted to 45 minutes per day; radio programs had a limit of 60 minutes per day.
 In June 2006 the restrictions were lifted for music and film programs in minority languages.

 In the 21st century some reforms have taken place to improve the cultural rights of ethnic minorities in Turkey, such as the establishment of TRT Kurdî, TRT Arabi and TRT Avaz by the TRT.